strasse34/pp4/README.md

 ### Scope
 #### Core Website Functionality
-- Implement a registration/login/log out features for access to core site functionality.
+- Implement registration/login/log out features for access to core site functionality.
 - Implement a form to add new flight details and traveler's contact details (flight card) to the site.
-- Implement a feature to edit the filght cards.
+- Implement a feature to edit the flight cards.
 - Implement a feature to  archive the filght cards.
-- Implement a feature to delete the filght cards.
+- Implement a feature to delete the flight cards.

 #### Responsiveness
 - Implement responsive design for smooth desktop, tablet, and mobile device access.

 ### Structure
-The website has 10 pages for the users who get registerred.
+The website has 10 pages for the users who get registered.

-#### Current Pages
+#### Pages
-- **Home Page** includes signup/login links in navigation bar, a banner to catch eyes, all the active flight cards which have posted with all users with ability of search, and quote sections to share user's experiences.
-Banner and quote space are hided after user authentication.
+- **Home Page** includes signup/login links in the navigation bar, a banner to catch eye, all the active flight cards which have been posted with all users with the ability of search, and quote sections to share user's experiences.
+Banner and quote space are hiden after user authentication.
 - **Register Page** allows the user to create an account to access the core functionality of the site.
-- **Login/Logout Pages**  allow the registerred user to authenticate or log out of their account.
+- **Login/Logout Pages**  allows the registered user to authenticate or log out of their account.
-- **Add Flight Page**  allow the authenticated user to recorde new flight card to data base.
+- **Add Flight Page**  allows the authenticated user to record a new flight card to database.
-- **My Flight Page**  allow the authenticated user to see all the flight cards which have posted by that user.
+- **My Flight Page**  allows the authenticated user to see all the flight cards that have been posted by that user.
-- **Contact Traveler Page**  allow the authenticated user to see traveler's contact details.
+- **Contact Traveler Page**  allows the authenticated user to see traveler's contact details.
-- **Edit Flight Page**  allow the authenticated user to edit their recorded cards.
+- **Edit Flight Page**  allows the authenticated user to edit their recorded cards.
-- **Archived Flight Page**  get confirmation from an authenticated user for archiving a specific cards.
+- **Archived Flight Page**  gets confirmation from an authenticated user for archiving a specific card.
-- **Archived Flight Page**  get confirmation from an authenticated user for deleting a specific cards.
+- **Delete Flight Page**  gets confirmation from an authenticated user for deleting a specific card.

 ### Colors and Fonts used